 Are they always moaning when you spend time with them?

 Misery likes company and moaners don’t like being lonely.
-There will be days when you need somebody to have a chin wag with, and maybe a bit of a moan.
+There will be days when you need somebody to have a chin wag with (a chat), and maybe a bit of a moan.
 The problem comes when its on a regular occasion.
 When you dread meeting up with somebody its good to ask yourself why.
 Maybe they are a gossip or a complainer.
 If this is the case and your mood is constantly being pulled down, there may be a problem.

 Do they laugh when something is at your loss?

 Do they seem happy when something goes bad for you or somebody else?